Tone (musical instrument)

-Tone and sound are terms used by musicians and related professions to refer to the audible characteristics of a player's sound.
+Tone is the audible characteristics of a musician's sound.
 Tone is the product of all influences on what can be heard by the listener, including the characteristics of the instrument itself, differences in playing technique (e.g. embouchure for woodwind and brass players, fretting technique or use of a slide in stringed instruments, or use of different mallets in percussion), and the physical space in which the instrument is played.
 In electric and electronic instruments, tone is also affected by the amplifiers, effects, and speakers used by the musician.
 In recorded music, tone is also influenced by the microphones, signal processors, and recording media used to record, mix, and master the final recording, as well as the listener's audio system.

 Stringed instruments

 The tone of a stringed instrument is influenced by factors related to construction and player technique.
 The instrument's shape, particularly of its resonant cavity, as well as the choice of tonewood for the body, neck, and fingerboard, are all major determinants of its tone.
 The material and age of the strings is also an important factor.
 Playing technique also influences tone, including subtle differences in the amount of pressure applied with the fretting hand, picking or bowing intensity, use of muting and/or drone techniques.